madeofpendletonwool/PinePods/completed_todos.md

 - [x] Improved the playback and volume dropdowns so they don't interact with the rest of the page now
 - [x] Added some box shadow to the episode image in the full screen player
 - [x] When playing an episode <- and -> arrow keys skips forward and back for the playback now
+- [x] Layout improved all over the place
+- [x] Phosphor icons implemented as opposed to material
+- [x] Settings page layout rebuilt

 Version 0.6.6